mxcrawford/Mendix-AWS-Rekognition/README.md

 In this example, we will train to analyze car makers and damages.

-#### Create a project (console)
+#### Create Project (console)
 1. Sign in to the AWS Management Console and open the Amazon Rekognition console at https://console.aws.amazon.com/rekognition/
-2. In the left pane, choose Use Custom Labels.
+2. In the left pane, choose **Use Custom Labels**.
 The Amazon Rekognition Custom Labels landing page is shown.
-3. The Amazon Rekognition Custom Labels landing page, choose to Get started.
-In the left pane, Choose Projects.
+3. The Amazon Rekognition Custom Labels landing page, choose to **Get started**.
+In the left pane, **Choose Projects**.
 4. Choose a Region close to you to minimize latency and costs and address regulatory requirements.
-5. Choose Create Project.
+5. Choose **Create Project**.
 6. In Project name, enter a name for your project.
-For example “mendixcars”
+For example *mendixcars*
-7. Choose Create project to create your project.
+7. Choose **Create project** to create your project.

 #### Create Dataset

-1. Choose Create dataset.
+1. Choose **Create dataset**.
 The Create dataset page is shown.
 2. In Starting configuration, choose **Start with a single dataset**

 <img src="readme-img/rekognition-dataset.png">

 3. Choose Import images from Amazon S3 bucket.
 4. In S3 URI, enter the Amazon S3 bucket location and folder path.
-Select a parent “cars” folder that contains folders: bmw, mercedes, lamborghini and click Copy S3 URI.
+Select a parent *cars* folder that contains folders: *bmw, mercedes, lamborghini* and click Copy S3 URI.

 <img src="readme-img/rekognition-objects.png">